-Bangalore or presently called Bengaluru is know as the IT capital of India.
-With the growth in IT Related businesses in the city, the need for infrastructure development also picked the pace.
-Hence, the construction of metro system in the city was proposed and subsequently its implementation process took off.
+Bangalore (officially called Bengaluru) is known as the IT capital of India.
+With the growth of IT-related businesses in the city, the need for infrastructure development also picked the pace.
+Hence, the construction of metro system in the city was proposed and subsequently, its implementation process took off.

-The main objective behind the introduction of metro rail in Bangalore is to ease traffic pressure on the roads.
-The making of metro line has also been encouraged so that travelers keep their vehicles in their garages and avail the services of the public transport.
-Metro system in the city is considered as the complementary transit mode than a competitive one.
+The main objective behind the introduction of metro rail in Bangalore was to ease the traffic pressure off the roads.
+The making of metro line was also encouraged, so that travellers start using public transport more and more, instead of using private vehicles.
+Metro system in the city is considered to be a complementary transit mode rather than a competitive one.

-In addition, metro system in Bangalore was also needed for following reasons:
+In addition to that, metro system in Bangalore was also needed for following reasons:

 - To reduce consumption of fuel

 - To check pollution